 Incidentally, for the first-time users, any dose more than 200 mg can be fatal.
 However, those who have developed a tolerance due to long term use, a dose up to 3 grams may not be as toxic.

 Morphine Overdose Symptoms: Watch Carefully These Warning Signs

 Adverse health effects such as breathing problems and increased drowsiness can occure within a few hours after taking a large dosage.
 However, the route of drug administration, whether the user injected, swallowed, or snorted the drug, also determines the time for the symptoms to appear.

 Some other symptoms may include:

 - History of mental illnesses – Various studies have suggested a strong link between mental disorders and incidence of drug abuse and overdose.

 - Financial Problems – Morphine overdose deaths also have some connections with financial problems and unemployment.
 Therefore, it is quite understandable that many people find drugs as an escape from financial issues.

 - Tolerance to Morphine – Cases of overdose can occur at doses which are required to get a good high.
-As you continue taking an opioid for your condition, you slowly develop a tolerance.
-Then, you need a higher dose to produce the same effects.
+As a person continues taking an opioid for their condition, one slowly develops a tolerance.
+Then, they need a higher dose to produce the same effects.
 As a result, what seemed like a good dose can turn fatal.

 - Combined use of Morphine with alcohol or other drugs – Drug abusers are more likely to combine Morphine with alcohol or benzo, which can be fatal.
 The combined use causes severe respiratory depression, a common cause of death among drug abusers.